SerratedSharp/SerratedJQ/README.md

 - Build both projects, then launch the MVC project.
 - If everything is working properly then you should see the Console.Writeline "Hello World" appear as message in the browser debug console, confirming your C# ran locally in the browser.

+[!NOTE]
+You must explicitly build the WasmClient when making changes so it rebuilds the package.
+Because there is no project reference from the MVC project to the WasmClient project, then it is not automatically rebuilt.

+- This demonstrates some basic DOM manipulation and event subscription: https://github.com/SerratedSharp/SerratedJQ/blob/main/GettingStarted/GettingStarted.WasmClient/Program.cs
-- For examples interacting with the DOM and subscribing to events, see https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample
+- For more examples of interacting with the DOM and subscribing to events, see https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample

 ### Overview
 This setup will generate the WebAssembly when the Console project is compiled and copy it into the wwwroot of the ASP.NET project.
 When the ASP.NET project is launched and a page loads in the browser, then Uno Bootstrap will download and run our WebAssembly in the browser.
 The `#uno-body` div displays a loading progress bar when downloading/initializing the WASM.
 Typically issues with this process as well as exceptions generated from your WebAssembly will appear in the browser console.